Rare-earth industry in China: Politics

-In October 2025, China tightened export controls on 12 rare-earth metals and related refining equipment, citing "national security concerns" ahead of a planned Trump-Xi meeting at the 2025 APEC meeting in South Korea.
+In October 2025, China tightened export controls on rare-earth elements and related technologies, citing "national security concerns" ahead of a planned meeting between U.S. President Donald Trump and CCP General Secretary Xi Jinping at the 2025 APEC meeting in South Korea.
 The restrictions would require foreign companies to obtain approvals for items with potential dual-use applications.
+Currently, the global resources of heavy rare earths are largely sourced from ionic clay deposits in China.
+A 2025 analysis by Benchmark Mineral Intelligence indicates the West will be dependent on China for 91% of their heavy rare earth needs in 2030, which is a modest reduction from 99% in 2024.